dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Continued working on create invoke button for WireframeLab
-  - Revised FTI Code Review Guidelines to merge some suggestions from Adrain
+  - Revised FTI Code Review Guidelines to merge some suggestions from Adrian

 ## 2019-01-31